Founntain/TetraLeague.Overlay/README.md

 1. Create a new Browser Source in OBS.
 2. Paste the live view URL into the Browser Source settings, replacing `<username>` with your tetr.io username (make sure to remove the `<` and `>`), the same goes for `<mode>`.
 3. Make sure the width and height is correct check below what sizes are best for each overlay:
-   - Slide: 900 x 300
    - Tetra League: 800 x 350
-   - Quick Play: 900 x 300
+   - Quick Play: 900 x 350
    - 40 Lines: 700 x 225
    - Blitz: 700 x 225
    - Speedrun splits: 1500 x 200

 > [!NOTE]
-> Ensure you use the URL ending with `/web` for live updates.
-The data is cached and refreshes every 30 seconds.
+> The data is cached and refreshes every 30 seconds.
 For 40 Lines and Blitz the default cache is used which is **5 minutes**.

 ### 🛠️ Customization Parameters
 You can put any parameters at the end of the url. ***The order does not matter, however spelling is!***